-Historic.us is a non-profit Florida corporation dedicated to challenging the public to critically view history through the lens of original sources.
+Historic.us is a non-profit corporation dedicated to challenging the public to critically view history through the lens of original sources.

 Our mission is to develop, through original source exhibits, a respect for truth, the critical intelligence to seek it and a willingness to question pre-conceived notions and biases.
 We seek to awaken a public mindfulness to the importance of incorporating original sources into its examination of the historic record.